 Within Kashechewan’s population of 2,000 members, nearly half are children.
 Among the adults there is a high rate of Type 2 diabetes along with other health and mental health issues, making this population highly vulnerable.

 These families usually turn to surrounding municipalities for help during this extremely difficult time.

 But the municipalities of Timmins, Kapuskasing, Cochrane and Thunder Bay have all indicated that during this season of COVID-19, they are not able to take on the evacuated individuals.
 Emergency assistance is limited this year because they are already deployed in pandemic initiatives.

 So instead, some community members will move north to the community’s traditional family camps, located on higher ground.
 Families will live there for three months, hoping the pandemic passes and floodwaters recede.

-Mennonite Central Committee, a long-time partner of Kashechewan First Nation, has been asked if we could assist with resources, to help keep community members healthy and warm during the next three months.
+Mennonite Central Committee, a long-time partner of Kashechewan First Nation, has been asked if it could assist with resources to help keep community members healthy and warm during the next three months.

 MCC photo/Jon Lebold

-MCC’s Indigenous Neighbours program staff has been speaking with Kashechewan First Nation’s Chief Leo Friday to help clarify and identify the material needs of the community and plans for evacuation.
-Kashechewan community staff will be on-hand when the shipments arrive to ensure proper distribution of all supplies.
-Chief Friday responded with these words of gratitude: “…amen to the many blessings we have from the Creator!”
+MCC’s Indigenous Neighbours program staff have been speaking with Kashechewan First Nation Chief Leo Friday to help clarify and identify the material needs of the community and plans for evacuation.
+Kashechewan community staff will be on hand when the shipments arrive to ensure proper distribution of all supplies.
+Chief Friday responded with these words of gratitude: “…amen to the many blessings we have from the Creator.”